jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Change List:**
 * Adds T-51 to the options for rusty pieces in mixed sets of power armor that Raiders can get

+### Power Armored Enemies - X-01 for BoS.esp
+**Description:** Adds X-01 to the possible power armor sets for BoS Paladins

+**Dependencies:** Power Armored Enemies feature, any mod that adds the Paladin combination to X-01 (Brotherhood Power Armor Overhaul and AWKCR are both known to do this)

+**Installed If:** The Power Armored Enemies feature is checked, and the Power Armored Enemies option to add X-01 to the Brotherhood of Steel is later selected

+**Change List:**
+* Adds BoS-painted X-01 to the options for power armor sets the Brotherhood of Steel can wear
+    * If Brotherhood Power Armor Overhaul (BPAO) is installed, this will only be available to Paladins and higher ranks

+### Power Armored Enemies - BPAO Patch.esp
+**Description:** Makes Power Armored Enemies' Brotherhood of Steel sets work properly with Brotherhood Power Armor Overhaul

+**Dependencies:** Power Armored Enemies feature, Brotherhood Power Armor Overhaul

+**Installed If:** The Power Armored Enemies feature is checked, and the Brotherhood Power Armor Overhaul option is later selected

+**Change List:**
+* Splits the Brotherhood of Steel power armor sets out to appropriate ranks

 ### Power Armored Enemies - Some Assembly Required Redistribution.esp
 **Description:** Adjusts the availability of power armor to enemies in the world to match the theme of Some Assembly Required